jorinvo/me/content/post/why-i-stop-desktop-linux.md

 date: 2016-12-16T10:35:36+01:00
 summary: |
   I have been using Linux for a while now.
 It's almost there.
 But not yet.
-title: Why I stopped using Linux on my desktop
+title: Why I Stopped Using Linux On My Desktop
 ---

 I have been running Linux on my Macbook exclusively for a year now.